T8RIN/ImageToolbox/README.md

 - [GPU Image](https://github.com/cats-oss/android-gpuimage) for creating and applying filters to the images.

-- [SmartToolFactory](https://github.com/SmartToolFactory) provides a bunch of helpful libraries
+- [SmartToolFactory](https://github.com/SmartToolFactory) provides a bunch of helpful libraries.

-- [AVIF Coder](https://github.com/awxkee/avif-coder) library that provides avif, heic, heif support
+- [AVIF Coder](https://github.com/awxkee/avif-coder) and [JXL Coder](https://github.com/awxkee/jxl-coder) libraries which provide avif, heic, heif and jxl support.

+- [Aire](https://github.com/awxkee/aire) for creating and applying filters to the images on CPU using native cpp code.

 <div align="center">